 Your server will then return the user’s information in JSON format

-Step-by-step process on how to configure SSO with OAuth 2.0
+Step-by-step process on how to configure SSO with OAuth 2.0 (Old UI)

 Note: You can access the Organization Dashboard by opening the Freshworks Switcher and clicking on your organization link.